Iagrah99/pawfect-events/README.md

    npm install
    ```

    2b.
-Create a .env file and inside store the API keys for both IMGBB and The Dog API that you signed up for earlier.
+Create a .env file and inside store the API key for IMGBB that you signed up for earlier.

    ```
    VITE_IMGBB_API_KEY="Your key here"
-   VITE_DOGIMG_API_KEY="Your key here"
    ```
    2c.
 Now you should be good to go by running `npm run dev` into the terminal.